Anthropic Shipped the Runtime. Who Ships the Governance?

 The obligations are comprehensive: risk management systems, data governance, technical documentation, record-keeping, transparency to affected persons, human oversight, accuracy, robustness, cybersecurity, conformity assessment, post-market monitoring, and incident reporting.4 For deployers processing personal data in high-risk use cases --- creditworthiness assessment, insurance pricing, hiring, public-sector decision-making --- two separate impact assessments are required before deployment: a Fundamental Rights Impact Assessment under AI Act Article 27 and a Data Protection Impact Assessment under GDPR Article 35.14

 The penalty structure stacks.
-The AI Act imposes fines up to 35 million euros or 7% of global annual turnover.4 GDPR adds up to 20 million euros or 4% of global turnover separately.19 A single Managed Agent processing personal data in Europe can trigger violations under both frameworks simultaneously.
+The AI Act imposes fines up to 15 million euros or 3% of global annual turnover for deployer-obligation violations, rising to 35 million euros or 7% for non-compliance with the Article 5 prohibitions.4 GDPR adds up to 20 million euros or 4% of global turnover separately.20 A single Managed Agent processing personal data in Europe can trigger violations under both frameworks simultaneously.

 August 2, 2026 is not a planning deadline.
 It is the date your examiner expects the binder to be complete.